-- Battery-powered mobile devices are challenged by cold air because batteries can't release their energy when temperatures drop below certain levels.
-The result is reliability and productivity problems that threaten on-time performance and reduce overall efficiency - Radio waves travel differently through cold, damp air than they do in warmer, drier conditions, so users may experience less range throughput from their wireless LAN systems unless adjustments are made
+Battery-powered mobile devices are challenged by cold temperatures because batteries can't release their energy when temperatures drop below certain levels.
+The result is reliability and productivity problems that threaten on-time performance and reduce overall efficiency.

 Insulation

 Insulation used to keep cold air from escaping can also restrict the movement of radio waves.
 Insulation absorbs RF signals, and commonly creates what is known as the "multi-path effect," which occurs when signals bounce off obstacles and arrive at the access point at slightly different times.